viridia/klendathu-v1/DesignNotes.md

 * Show linked issues hierarchically
 * Create Mongo indices programmatically.
 (Measure first).
 * Delete project memberships when deleting projects and/or users.
-* Don't allow people to be added to project if they are already members.
-* User autocomplete has a bug where it gets stuck sometimes.
-(General ac problem).
 * Limit projects query to projects the user can see.
   * Partly done.
 * Make sure deleting an issue cascades to linked issues.